techshop/EEE-105-Arduino-1/chapter_3/README.md

 }
 ```

-The condition statment uses *comparison operators* and [*boolean operators*](https://www.arduino.cc/en/Reference/Boolean) to evalute whether a condition is true.
+The condition statement uses *comparison operators* and [*boolean operators*](https://www.arduino.cc/en/Reference/Boolean) to evaluate whether a condition is true.
 Let's take a look at those.

 **Comparison operators**